openshift/enhancements/enhancements/storage/csi-inline-vol-security.md

 - Test coverage in openshift/origin for pods with CSI volumes
 - Documentation for the admission plugin - use and configuration
 - Verify use with the Shared Resource CSI Driver
+- CSI Inline Volumes remains documented as a tech preview feature until admission plugin is GA

 #### Tech Preview -> GA